Q1. How can I get an application pack?

 Q5.
 I am a fashion designer – am I eligible to apply?

 One of the main criteria for selection is that the fashion must have a craft basis, and therefore we have a leaning towards fashion designers whose work is bespoke or produced in small batches, rather than mass manufactured.
 Fashion designers who are aiming to have their work produced in large quantities often require specialist business support as well as financial investment.
-See the Cockpit Arts Resources Directory in our Making It Blog for further information about organisations offering fashion business support.

 Q6.
 How does Cockpit Arts select designer-makers?

 A. There is a two-stage application process.
 At stage one the selection committee appraises every application that we receive against our selection criteria.
 To be considered eligible, you have to be a designer-maker with a craft basis to the work you are designing and producing.
-We also look for evidence of craft skill and innovation; commitment to business growth and creative development; financial security and what difference being at Cockpit will make to your practice and business.
+We also look for evidence of craft skill and imagination; commitment to business growth and creative development; financial security and what difference being at Cockpit will make to your practice and business.
 If you make it through to stage two, we will invite you to an interview to meet our selection committee, show your work and talk about your vision for the future.
 We make a final decision based on the outcome of the interview.

 Q7.
 How long does the application process take?